Recipe Ideas for a Vegan Christmas Dinner

 - Ground nutmeg and cinnamon

-It can feel tempting to slip into full force with Christmas flavours – spice here, winter berries there.
+It can feel tempting to slip into full force with Christmas flavours; spice here, winter berries there.
 And why not?
-If there’s one time a year to go all out, now’s the time.
+If there’s one time a year to go all out, it’s Christmas.

-But, don’t forget what works and is popular.
-All year classics like meze boards filled with Mediterranean flavours like olives and soft, warm bread can be the happiest and fastest way to please both vegans and meat-eaters alike.
+But don’t forget what works and is popular.
+All-year classics like meze boards filled with Mediterranean flavours like olives and soft, warm bread can be the easiest and fastest way to please both vegans and meat-eaters alike.